Drawing the Hygiene Line in Post-Vaccine Times

 Within the context of immunity, we can understand why the SARS-CoV-2 virus has posed such a threat.
 As a novel, or new, coronavirus, SARS-CoV-2 was a new antigen to human immune systems.
 Outside of physical distancing, isolation and rigorous sanitization protocols, we did not have a way to fight it.
 Not until we had vaccines, that is.

-Concern about infection is still valid — we know that the COVID-19 vaccines are not 100% effective, although they are shown to be extremely effective in reducing infection and spread of the disease.
+Concern about infection is still valid — COVID-19 vaccines are not 100% effective, although they have been shown to reduce the likelihood of serious illness, hospitalization and death.
 However, there is a clear and important distinction between infection concern and obsessive-compulsive behavior related to the fear of germs.
 It all comes down to time, life interference and distress.

 "If a person's behaviors are time-consuming and cause significant distress and life interference, we would say these behaviors are more than a general concern," says Tina L. Boisseau, PhD, a psychologist at Northwestern Medicine.
 She notes that, typically, "time-consuming" behaviors take up more than one hour in a day.